Decent battery life

 How are the new features?

-Because we’ve already reviewed the Fitbit Sense, we are not going to spend much time on the core features in this Fitbit Versa 3 review.
+Because we’ve already reviewed the Fitbit Sense, we will not spend much time on the core features in this Fitbit Versa 3 review.
 You can click here to check out that full Sense review which covers the accuracy of health tracking, the display, GPS quality, etc.

 Once you’ve read through that review, you should note that a few things have changed since its original publication.